Pest Control

 Identification

-If you've seen an increase in pest activity, it does help to know what pest exactly you are treating in order for a more effective and focused application.
+If you've seen an increase in pest activity, it does help to know what pest exactly you are treating for a more effective and focused application.
 When you're trying to identify a pest, there are some things you must consider that will help you get an idea of what you're dealing with.

-• Is the insect pest you're seeing crawling or flying (or both)
+• Is the insect pest you're seeing crawling or flying (or both)?

-• What are it's physical characteristics -- size, shape, color, leg count, and presence of antennae.
+• What are its physical characteristics -- size, shape, color, leg count, and presence of antennae?

 Inspection